Translated by Sandy Lau

 It is a small shop that is located on the first floor of an apartment, so the shop will be at capacity with a few people inside.
 They have a system in place where only one group is let in at a time.

-One jar of custard pudding is around 370 yen.
+One jar of custard pudding is around 390 yen with tax.
 Novelty pudding flavors such as coffee milk or chocolate are also available.
 Feel free to sit on the bench situated outside to eat if the weather permits it.
 The shop also provides a bin for customers to discard their jars.

 4. Starbucks x Tsutaya Books: Lastly, Research With Coffee!